SexGenomicsToolkit/docs/src/radsex/example.rst

+.. _radsex-example:

 Example walkthrough
 ===================

 In this example, we will run RADSex on a public *Oryzias latipes* RAD-Sequencing dataset.
 We will detail each step of the process, highlight important details, and show how to use the R package ``sgtr`` to generate plots from the output of ``radsex``.
 This guide assumes that ``radsex`` and the ``sgtr`` package have already been installed.
-For specific instruction about installing ``radsex`` and ``sgtr``, check the :ref:`install-release` section.
+For specific instruction about installing ``radsex`` and ``sgtr``, check the :ref:`radsex-gs-installation` section.
 All reported times and resources usage were measured on a desktop computer with an Intel i7-8700K 4.7 GHz processor, 32 Gb of memory, and a standard 7200 RPM Hard Disk Drive.
 Input data, results (with the exception of the markers depth table), and figures are provided in the *example* directory.

+.. _radsex-ex-data:

 Preparing the data
 ------------------

 The RAD-Sequencing datasets used* in this example are available on the Sequence Read Archive from NCBI.
 Reads were demultiplexed before being deposited on NCBI, and samples were grouped in two projects, males and females.
 The accession number for **female** samples is **SRS662264**, and the accession number for **male** samples is **SRS662265**.
 For convenience, simple scripts to download male and female samples from the EBI ftp can be found `here <https://github.com/SexGenomicsToolkit/RADSex/tree/master/example/oryzias_latipes/data/download_female_samples.sh>`__ for female samples and `here <https://github.com/SexGenomicsToolkit/RADSex/tree/master/example/oryzias_latipes/data/download_male_samples.sh>`__ for male samples.
 This dataset was published in `Wilson et al 2014 <http://www.genetics.org/content/early/2014/09/18/genetics.114.169284>`__.

-A population map specifying the sex of each sample is provided `here <https://github.com/SexGenomicsToolkit/RADSex/tree/master/example/oryzias_latipes/data/population_map.tsv>`_.
+A population map specifying the sex of each sample is provided `here <https://github.com/SexGenomicsToolkit/RADSex/tree/master/example/oryzias_latipes/data/popmap.tsv>`_.
 The assembly used to align markers with `radsex map` was that of a HSOK strain, NCBI accession number **GCA_002234695.1** (`link <https://www.ncbi.nlm.nih.gov/assembly/GCA_002234695.1>`__).
 The chromosomes names file used to display chromosomes in genome plots is provided `here <https://github.com/SexGenomicsToolkit/RADSex/tree/master/example/oryzias_latipes/data/chromosomes_names.tsv>`__.

 .. note:: RADSex uses file names to generate individual IDs.
 Therefore, individual names in the population map must correspond to the file names without their extensions (*e.g.* the ID of an individual whose reads are in **individual_1.fq.gz** will be **individual_1**).
 Check the file names and population map provided above for an example of how to build the population map from file names.
-More details about the population map can be found in the :ref:`population-map` section.
+More details about the population map can be found in the :ref:`radsex-input-popmap` section.

 From now on, we will assume the following directory structure: